A Better Question

 Also at this point we conducted stakeholder interviews, and I created an org diagram to help guide our team around the very large organization.
 This project in particular touched many different departments at Saks.

-A simple and engaging style quiz in the Saks iOS app.
+Our MVP solution was a simple and engaging style quiz in the Saks iOS app.
 The entrypoint video conveys the expertise of the Saks Associates, and the onboarding process improves the quality of customer leads and gives Associates more information about the customer.

 I also provided creative direction for a video that will appear in the Saks app as the entry point for the quiz.
 The intention is to convey the feeling of success after being styled.
 Watch the video here.